Skip to content

 Restaurant staff scheduling

-Restaurants run on two clocks: the FOH clock (covers, sections, VIP) and the BOH clock (prep, the 86 list, the rush).
+Restaurants run on two clocks: the front-of-house clock (covers, sections, VIP) and the kitchen clock (prep, the out-of-stock list, the busiest hours).
 Schedio is restaurant staff scheduling software that keeps both clocks visible, so a server going home doesn't take half the context with them.

 How a day runs

 10:40 am, Tuesday.
-Dana opens the dashboard before line-up: six on the floor for lunch, four in the kitchen – and Marco's section empty, because Marco called out at 9:15.
+Dana opens the dashboard before line-up: six front-of-house for lunch, four in the kitchen – and Marco's section empty, because Marco called in sick at 9:15.
 The shift went up as an open shift from Dana's phone while the espresso machine warmed up.
 By 10:55 Priya has claimed it.
-No texts, no whiteboard, no calling down the list.
+No text messages, no whiteboard, no phoning people one by one.

 At 4 pm the lunch crew hands off.
-The closing lead reads the hand-over note instead of chasing people at the pass: short rib is 86'd, the party of twelve moved to 7:30, the walk-in door is sticking again and the repair is booked for Thursday.
+The closing lead reads the hand-over note instead of collecting the same details in person: short rib is off the menu, the party of twelve moved to 7:30, the walk-in door is sticking again and the repair is booked for Thursday.
 Three lines, time-stamped, signed.

 What it solves

 with section assignments per server, station per cook.
-Front and back render side by side, so the GM sees one floor instead of two spreadsheets.
+Front and back render side by side, so the GM sees one view instead of two spreadsheets.

 Shift handover notes

-what's 86'd, who reserved the back room, what the GM said at line-up.
+what's off the menu, who reserved the back room, what the GM said at line-up.
 Notes stay attached to the shift, so Friday's closer can read what Friday's opener flagged.

 Real-time alerts